LF-digitala-kanaler/LFDS/content/pages/home.md

 ---
 template: HomePage
 title: Länsförsäkringar Design System
 intro: "Welcome to Länsförsäkringar's design system.
-The designsystem (known as LFDS) is the heart of digital design at Länsförsäkringar.
+The design system (known as LFDS) is the heart of digital design at Länsförsäkringar.
 Here you should be able to find all common resources, no matter whether you are a designer, writer or developer. "
 shortcuts:
   - icon: /img/components.svg
     link: /components
-    text: Check out our amazing components.
-Alerts, buttons and what not.
+    text: Our components are the building blocks which we build all design upon.
     title: Components
   - icon: /img/visual.svg
     link: /visual-identity
-    text: Light and digital version of the Länsförsäkringar brand.
+    text: Our digital adaptation of the Länsförsäkringar brand guidelines.
     title: Visual identity
   - icon: /img/globe_black.svg
     link: /patterns
-    text: Learn more about how we work  with UX patterns
+    text: Our most frequent patterns of putting components together as well as templates.
     title: Patterns
 fullWidthImage:
   title: Are you a noob at Länsförsäkringar?